Gemini API in Ruby: Interactions Client Notes

 end

-Then feed that same config into every interaction, new turn or continuation alike.
+Then feed that same config into every interaction, whether it is the first turn or a continuation.

 store=false vs Server-Side State

-Storing conversation data on Google’s servers is a product and privacy decision before it is a technical one.
+Storing conversation data on Google's servers is a product and privacy decision before it is a technical one.
 By default the Interactions API stores interaction objects, and that is what makes previous_interaction_id, background execution, and step-level observability possible.
-If you would rather nothing was stored, send:
+If the workflow should not store interaction data, send:

 {